cmu-delphi/covidcast-indicators/google_symptoms/README.md

 # Google Symptoms

-We import the confirmed case and deaths data from the Google Research's Open COVID-19 Data project and export the county-level and state-level data as-is.
+We import the normalized symptom search term popularity data from the Google Research's Open COVID-19 Data project and export the county-level and state-level data as-is.
 For detailed information see the files `DETAILS.md` contained in this directory.

 ## Running the Indicator